dotnet/designs/accepted/2021/InboxSourceGenerators.md

 Source generators should limit their dependencies.
 There is no scheme for encoding framework-specific nor runtime-specific implementations of dependencies or source generators based on the runtime environment so source generators should avoid any dependencies on assemblies which need to differ by framework or runtime.
 Source generators may depend on packages which are known dependencies of the compiler and should depend on versions less than or equal to that provided by the compiler and should not include that dependency in their package.

 Source generators should not rely on referencing nor executing framework types they wish to extend.
 Despite inbox source generators being coupled to a specific framework version, source generators cannot assume they will be running on that framework.
 They may be running on a newer, older, or completely different framework.
 For example, API added to help a source generator do its job may not be present when running on .NET Framework or the .NET Core version the compiler is running on.
 There is no type-equivalence guaranteed between types loaded in the compiler process and those of the user code that is under analysis.
 For example, a source generator cannot instantiate attribute instances in the compiler process from user references to those attributes in source.
 Should a source generator need to identify type usage it will need to examine user code references by name or resolve types in the user's references to ensure valid equivalence checks.
 Source sharing should be considered as an alternative for cases where source generators need to execute runtime library helper code when generating source.
 For example, serializer code which needs to examine the shape of user types can be shared between the runtime library and source generator.
 Common abstractions can be made over metadata to allow the same code to handle different sources of metadata (source vs reflection).

+Source generators should localize any diagnostic messages displayed to the user.
+This can be done using localized resource sattelite assemblies.
+These assemblies should be distributed with the source generator assembly.

 ## Q & A